Fosamprenavir (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant, or if you have kidney disease, liver disease (especially hepatitis B or C), diabetes, a high amount of cholesterol (fat) in the blood, hemolytic anemia, or hemophilia (a bleeding problem).
-Your doctor also needs to know if you are allergic to sulfa drugs (sulfonamides) such as Bactrim® or Septra®.
+- Tell your doctor if you are pregnant or if you have kidney disease, liver disease (especially hepatitis), diabetes, high cholesterol, or hemophilia.
+Tell your doctor if you are allergic to sulfa drugs.

 Possible Side Effects While Using This Medicine: